Remote Student Services & Resources

 Textbooks and other course materials can be ordered online with FREE shipping at bookstore.chemeketa.edu.
 There will be no in-person purchasing options.
 The rental return deadline has been moved to May 4.
 Questions may be directed to email@example.com.

-To assist Chemeketa students during remote learning, a limited number of laptops are available for students to use during summer term.
-If you need a laptop, please fill out the Summer checkout survey to request one.
+To assist Chemeketa students during remote learning, a limited number of laptops are available for students to use during the term.
+If you need a laptop or information about returning a laptop, please visit Laptops Returns, Requests, and Renewals.